E-path 1

 Vildmarksleden (Skatås – Hindås)

 The trail runs between Skatås, not far from central Gothenburg, and Hindås.
-There is road access midway at Härkeshult.
-The trail is relatively easy to hike, though a steep incline awaits at the beginning.
-The landscape is varied, with several lakes along the way.
-You’ll find some rest shelters and picnic areas along the trail.
+Halfway along the route there is road access at Härkeshult.
+The trail is relatively easy to hike, although a steep climb awaits those starting at the beginning of the trail.
+The landscape is varied and includes several lakes.
+Along the trail there are a number of shelters and rest areas.

-Trail markers: Currently, the trail is not fully marked according to national standards.
-When markings are present, they are orange and display the Vildmarksleden logo.
+Trail marking: The trail is currently not fully marked according to the national standard.
+Where markings exist, they consist of orange markers and signs with the Vildmarksleden logo.

 Trail maps and books: Gröna kartan, Naturkartan